smash64-dev/smash64-online/docs/p2p-check.md

   }
 </style>

-## Port Forwarding

-Peer-to-peer (P2P) connections generally allow for lower frames of delay with less lag than playing on server.
-However, P2P requires one player to host, and the host must have port forwarding enabled.
-Port forwarding is essentially telling your router that all traffic to your network with a certain identifier (the port) should be sent to your computer.

-For hosting P2P, you'll need to forward **UDP traffic** on **port 27886**.

-In general, you'll need to navigate to your router's web address, log in using the admin credentials (often printed on the router), find the port forwarding section, and add a new rule to forward UDP port 27886 traffic to your computer.

-Because every router is different, these steps are very general.
-For more specific instructions, check your router's documentation, or search for port forwarding instructions with your router's model number.

 ## P2P Checker

 This tool helps to validate that your port forwarding is configured correctly.
 To use it, launch Project64KSE and host a p2p game, then make sure your IP address and port are correct below and hit Check P2P.